maryamkameli/portfolio/README.md

 ### **Semantically-Aware Diver Activity Recognition**
 **University of Minnesota, Minneapolis, MN** (_September 2023 - April 2023_)
 - Created a transformer-based framework for Autonomous Underwater Vehicles (AUVs) to analyze and recognize diver activities for effective multi-human-robot collaboration underwater.
-- **Impact:** Enhanced human-robot collaboration in marine operations.

 ### **Improving Autonomous Mapping and Navigation with Social Robots**
 **University of Minnesota Duluth, Duluth, MN** (_January 2021 - January 2022_)
 - Enhanced the navigation capabilities of the Pepper robot by integrating a LiDAR sensor and Jetson Nano board, boosting data transmission speed.
-- **Impact:** Achieved a 20% improvement in mapping accuracy.
 - Utilized the Robot Operating System (ROS) framework for optimization.

 ### **Real-time Human Fall Detection Framework**
 **University of Minnesota Duluth, Duluth, MN** (_January 2021 - January 2022_)
 - Developed a sensor fusion system with predictive capabilities to anticipate falls within a 15-minute timeframe.
 - Integrated wearable sensors for biometric data (heart rate, blood pressure, galvanic skin response) with a neural network for real-time analysis.
-- **Impact:** Reduced fall-related injuries in at-risk populations.

 ### **Seizure Prediction by Deep Learning Methods**
 **K. N. Toosi University of Technology, Tehran, Iran** (_August 2020 - September 2021_)
 - Developed a seizure prediction system using machine learning techniques (MLP, CNN, LSTM, Bi-LSTM) to classify epileptic EEG signals.
-- **Impact:** Enabled patients to receive alerts up to one hour before a seizure.

 ---